stephennancekivell/database/readme.txt

 Crashing at any point needs to keep everything safe.

+To make this crash safe i can use a tmp file, storing what update im about to make to the DB file.
+On load the DB can check for the tmp file.

+For the moment i wont consider the case where the database cannot fit in memory.

 == road map ==
 * syntax command parse
 * store volatile